J. Anthony Lukas: Death

-Lukas had been diagnosed with depression in the late 1980s.
+Lukas was diagnosed with depression in the late 1980s.
 In an interview that followed the publication of Common Ground in 1985, he had given some hints about his frame of mind, linking it with his career as a writer:

 All writers are, to one extent or another, damaged people.
 Writing is our way of repairing ourselves.
 In my own case, I was filling a hole in my life which opened at the age of eight, when my mother killed herself, throwing our family into utter disarray.
 My father quickly developed tuberculosis – psychosomatically triggered, the doctors thought – forcing him to seek treatment in an Arizona sanatorium.
 We sold our house and my brother and I were shipped off to boarding school.
 Effectively, from the age of eight, I had no family, and certainly no community.
 That's one reason the book worked: I wasn't just writing a book about busing.
 I was filling a hole in myself.

 In 1997, Lukas' book, Big Trouble: A Murder in a Small Western Town Sets Off a Struggle for the Soul of America, was undergoing final revisions.
 Lukas committed suicide on June 5.
-The suicide by hanging occurred in his apartment on the Upper West Side of Manhattan.
+The suicide occurred in his apartment on the Upper West Side of Manhattan.
 He was survived by his wife, book editor Linda Healey.